Deepdwn/docs/content/changelog/version-0-34-0/index.md

 Lastly, a long standing issue where NVDA could skip reading some content in your documents in browse mode has been fixed.
 If you've run into this issue in the past, this is a great release to give Deepdwn another try.

-If you have suggestions to improve Deepdwn's accessibility, please let me know in the [feature request community forum](https://itch.io/board/1147312/requests), or on twitter ([@DeepdwnApp](https://twitter.com/DeepdwnApp)).
+If you have suggestions to improve Deepdwn's accessibility, please let me know in the [feature request community forum](https://itch.io/board/1147312/requests).

 ## Tweaks